openfoodfacts/openfoodfacts-server/docs/api/index.md

 Please read the [Terms and conditions of use and reuse](https://world.openfoodfacts.org/terms-of-use) before reusing the data.

-We want to learn what the Open Food Facts data is used for.
-It is not mandatory, but we would appreciate it if you  [tell us about your use-case][use_case] so that we can share them with the Open Food Facts community.
+We like learning what the Open Food Facts data is used for.
+It is not mandatory, but we would appreciate it if you would [tell us about your use case][use_case] so that we can share them with the Open Food Facts community.

 [use_case]: mailto:contact@openfoodfacts.org